 “This self powered siren communicates independently with the alarm so the siren knows if the alarm is armed or disarmed.
 This means there is no need for an over-ride key so the siren can be well hidden at installation.
 The siren will sound for 30 seconds if any of above intrusions are detected.”

 The best way to test a system is in the real world.
 This is the first AVS C5 I’ve come across.
 It had been installed somewhere in the Hutt Valley by an approved AVS dealer, but my customer was not impressed with it.
 The siren is very quite with the bonnet closed and after having experienced how good Cobra alarms alarms are he wanted it replaced.

-This gave me the change to test it on the fly and see how effective the siren actually was.
+This gave me the chance to test it on the fly and see how effective the siren actually was.
 Here’s the video:

 The result was very disappointing.
 AVS claim that the siren can be hidden but the installer clearly did not make any effort to do so!